memcachier/docs/heroku_articles/flask-memcache.md

 ### Set up a PostgreSQL database

-Before we can configure a database in Flask, we need to create said database.
+Before we can configure a database in Flask, we need to create the database.
 On Heroku, you can add a free development database to your app like
 so: